chrismbah/strapi-devblog-readme/README.md

 - `api`: This is an instance of **Axios**, configured with a base URL pointing to your Strapi backend.
 It simplifies making HTTP requests to your API.

-- `getAllPosts(page: number = 1, searchQuery: string = "")`: This asynchronous function fetches all blog posts from the Strapi API, allowing for **pagination** and optional filtering based on a **search query**.
+- `getAllPosts(page: number = 1, searchQuery: string = "")`: This fetches all blog posts from the Strapi API, allowing for **pagination** and optional filtering based on a **search query**.
 It returns the posts and pagination data.

-- `getPostBySlug(slug: string)`: This function retrieves a **single** blog post based on its slug.
+- `getPostBySlug(slug: string)`: This retrieves a **single** blog post based on its slug.
 It checks if the post exists and returns the corresponding data or throws an error if not found.

-- `getAllCategories()`: This function fetches all categories from the Strapi API, returning their data for use in categorizing blog posts.
+- `getAllCategories()`: This fetches all categories from the Strapi API, returning their data for use in categorizing blog posts.

-- `uploadImage(image: File, refId: number)`: This function handles image uploads to the Strapi API.
+- `uploadImage(image: File, refId: number)`: This handles image uploads to the Strapi API.
 It prepares a `FormData` object with the image and its associated metadata (like reference ID and field name) and sends it to the server.

-- `createPost(postData: UserBlogPostData)`: This function creates a new blog post by sending the provided post data to the Strapi API.
+- `createPost(postData: UserBlogPostData)`: This creates a new blog post by sending the provided post data to the Strapi API.
 It returns the created post's data or throws an error if the creation fails.

 # Creating Components